openAIP/openaip-openair-parser/README.md

 #### AG

 An optional tag that specifies the ground station name. **May not be used without the _AF_ tag**.
 The _AG_ must be placed directly before or after the _AF_ tag.
 The proposed best order is _AF_, then _AG_.

+#### TP

+An optional tag that specifies the required/recommended transponder setting for this airspace.

 ### Original To Extended Format Conversion